Avery2/mda-volunteer-coding-instructions/.tutorial/3_Component_Overview.md

 ## App Structure
 Our app has three main sections, each in a separate tab.
 You'll start with learning in Tab1, see examples in Tab2, and create your own app in Tab3.

+In our online coding environment, you'll find three tabs in the file structure: src/tabs/Tab1.tsx for tutorials, src/tabs/Tab2.tsx for examples, and src/tabs/Tab3.tsx for your creation.
+You can edit the code directly and see the results instantly!

+Ready to create something amazing?
+Let's dive in! 🌊

 # Step 3: Create Your Accordion

 ## Purpose